-A class surveyor boards your vessel and asks for one thing before entering the engine room: the planned maintenance records.
+A class surveyor boards your vessel in Singapore and asks for one thing before entering the engine room: the planned maintenance records.
 Not the engine itself.
 Not the logbooks.
 The PMS printout.
 Because if the maintenance system is in order, everything else is likely in order too.
 If it is not, the surveyor already knows what they will find below.

 §1 — What PMS Is (and Why Every Ship Has One)